Doode1524/typescript-practice/README.md

 public - change and read value outside and inside of the class private - only read and change inside class readonly - only read inside and outside of class but not change

+**modules**
+in tsconfig: change module to "es2015" and target to "es6" in index.html, change script to type="module" export the module import js, not ts